JacksonKuo/blog/_posts/2025-5-10-terraform-multicloud-module.markdown

         * cluster
 ```

-A couple issues pointed out by the Terraform: Up & Running 3rd edition book.
+A couple issues pointed out by the Terraform: Up & Running 3rd edition book[^1].

 > *If you’re using multiple clouds, you’re far better off managing each one in a separate module.*
 > *you want each provider to be isolated in its own module so that you can manage it separately and limit the blast radius from mistakes or attackers*